Having the correct insulation depth in your attic doesn’t just keep your house cozy. It can help you save lots of money on your energy bills.

 R-value is also affected by the style of insulation you use, its density and how it’s installed.
-When you work with a company like Service Experts Heating & Air Conditioning, our Experts take all the guessing out of R-values and how much insulation needs to be installed.
+When you work with a company like Stevenson Service Experts, our Experts take all the guessing out of R-values and how much insulation needs to be installed.

 What’s the Best Insulation for My Attic?

-Service Experts Heating & Air Conditioning figures out the right insulation for your attic by considering where you own your home, your budget and how much insulation you need to have.
+Stevenson Service Experts figures out the right insulation for your attic by considering where you own your home, your budget and how much insulation you need to have.
 Here are the types of attic insulation we install.

 Batt Attic Insulation

 This style of insulation is installed in sheets cut to fit your attic and is made from fiberglass, mineral wool or cotton.
 Fiberglass is the most often installed, due to its price, moisture resistance and fire resistance.
 Mineral wool is more expensive, but offers excellent protection against fire, water and sound.
 Often made from recycled jeans, cotton insulation is a sustainable solution that provides outstanding performance.